biscuit-js/biscuit-store/docs/GET_STARTED.md

 The Biscuit-store is a library containing a set of tools for flexible work with the states of your javascript application.

-The Biscuit-store allows you to build virtual storages and bind managed states to them.
+This library allows you to build virtual storages and bind managed states to them.
 Also, biscuit has built-in React support.

 ### Instalation